The ‘40s were a different time.

 And sure, we’ve moved on since then, but plenty of people still smoke.

-But here’s one for fact about smoking that 100% true: smoking will rob your pockets if you apply for Life Insurance.
+But here’s one for fact about smoking that 100% true: smoking will rob your pockets if you apply for Life Insurance in Ireland today.

 So what else will cause your money to go up in smoke?